 What happened in 2016 is a coup because the PT government was not felled by forces from below, such as the rebellious or the insurrectionary masses.
 State and economic institutions were left intact.
-All that happened was that a group of lawmakers proved that it is possible to use an impeachment procedure to overthrow a majority-elected government, and that proving that they committed a crime is not even a prerequisite for doing so.
+All that happened was that a group of lawmakers proved that it is possible to use an impeachment procedure to overthrow a in almost all of the capitals, including dozens of cities.
+The largest was in Salvador, where 15,000 attended.
+In these demonstrations, it was necessary to offer resistance to new government policies, but also against the effects of the policies that were established during the PT government.
+We had old and new reasons to rebel.
+On the banners in the streets we saw the demand "Direct Elections Now"-the famous slogan from the end of the dictatorship in Brazil-presented by people who wanted to vote for a new president after the impeachment of Dilma Rousseff.